Ultrametric Cluster Hierarchies: I Want 'em All!: Choosing a Partition

 \begin{restatable}{corollary}{ElbowPlotCor} Let $\mathcal{P}$ and $\mathcal{L}$ correspond to the $n$ partitions and losses obtained in accordance with Theorem \ref{thm:optimal_clusters} for the $(k, z$)-clustering objective.
 Let $\Delta_i = \mathcal{L}_{i+1} - \mathcal{L}_i$.
 Then either $\Delta_{i} < \Delta_{i+1} \leq 0$ or $\Delta_{i} = \Delta_{i+1} = 0$ for all $i \in [n-1]$. \end{restatable}

 The idea here is that $\Delta_i$ represents the elbow plot's first derivative at $k=i$.
 Thus, Corollary \ref{cor:elbow_plot} states that the elbow plot's slope is steepest at $k=1$ and monotonically levels out to 0 as $k \rightarrow n$.
 We prove this in Appendix \ref{app:ultrametric_elbow}, where we also specify how we determine the index of the elbow.
-We depict relaxed ultrametric elbow plots in the $(k, z)$-clustering setting for various values of $z$ in Figure \ref{fig:elbow_plot}, where we see that the plots are indeed convex.
+We depict relaxed ultrametric elbow plots for $(k, z)$-clustering with $z=1, 2, 3, 4, 5$ in Figure \ref{fig:elbow_plot}.
+An alternative plot with the $x$-axis going to $n$ can be found in Figure \ref{fig:elbow_plot_until_n} in the Appendix.